10 things to see and do in the Montmartre neighborhood

 Church of Saint Pierre de Montmartre| ©Stephen Lea

 This medieval church, unlike the Sacre Coeur, is a haven of peace without tourist crowds.
 It is one of the oldest churches in Paris.
 You will find it on Rue du Mont-Cenis.
-It is considered a UNESCO world heritage site because of its great history.
+It is considered a UNESCO World Heritage Site because of its great history.

 Built in the 12th century no less, and although it is the least known, it was the prestigious church of the abbey of Montmartre.
 It was totally destroyed during the French Revolution and was not restored until the 14th century.

 It is a monument worth seeing, because of all the history it comprises.
-Its interior and exterior beauty, does not leave indifferent.
+Its interior and exterior beauty will not leave you indifferent.

-You will find it open to visit from Tuesday to Sunday from 9 to 12h and from 15h to 18h.
 If you are interested in knowing all the Parisian history, I recommend you to go, you will not be disappointed!

-7. Café Le Consulat
+8. Café Le Consulat

 Café Le Consulat| ©Anshar